Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Discussion

 \subsubsection{Future Directions}

+The characterization of information loss of different classes of manifolds and respective quantum feature maps is an essential to further obtain rigorous insight into selecting encoding schemes.
+As a starting point, the information obtained from the energy map and the critical points, or harmonic functions, should indicate how the research will evolve.
+Generally, the Riemannian geometry structure derived in this paper can be leveraged to derive a quantum feature map that retains the geometric structure of of the base manifold.
+Or mathematically show such a map does not exist with a given manifold.
+Of course, one may foresee that further mathematical exploration will be necessary, which includes information from the characteristic classes of Euler and Pontryagin.

-It is posited that there is a connection between the geometric structure of an encoding scheme and the performance of a quantum-based statistical model.
+Consequently, this research path should also yield deeper insight in the sequential layers on the quantum circuit.
+In fact, it is posited that there is a connection between the geometric structure of an encoding scheme and the performance of a quantum-based statistical model.
 Particularly, the deformation of the geometric structure of an embedded manifold to $\SU(2^N)$ will indicate performance of a particular task.
 For instance, as was shown, a flat structure indicates no quantum advantage.
 Moreover, IQP has been shown to generate an exponential concentration of states, and the curvature of a simple example was shown to be non-constant.
 These observations are fairly superficial, and further research of this Riemannian manifold structure should yield deeper insight to circuit derivation.

-Specifically, the Riemannian geometry structure derived in this paper can be used to derive a quantum feature map that retains the geometric structure of of the base manifold.
-Or mathematically show such a map does not exist with a given manifold.
-Of course, one may foresee that further mathematical exploration will be necessary.